pandas-dev/pandas/doc/source/development/community.rst

 people who are hesitant to bring up their questions or ideas on a large public mailing list or GitHub.

-If this sounds like the right place for you, you are welcome to join! email us at `slack@pandas.pydata.org <mailto://slack@pandas.pydata.org>`_ and let us know that you read and agree to our `Code of Conduct <https://pandas.pydata.org/community/coc.html>`_ 😉 to get an invite.
+If this sounds like the right place for you, you are welcome to join!
+Email us at `slack@pandas.pydata.org <mailto://slack@pandas.pydata.org>`_ and let us know that you read and agree to our `Code of Conduct <https://pandas.pydata.org/community/coc.html>`_ 😉 to get an invite.
 And please remember the slack is not meant to replace the